ksw9/ksw9.github.io/index.md

 %}

 {% capture text %}
-We work across disciplines and departments and have several research openings for students and fellows at the intersection of epidemiology and environmental change.
+Our group is part of the [Division of Epidemiology](https://medicine.utah.edu/internal-medicine/epidemiology) at the University of Utah, nestled into the foothills of the Wasatch Mountains.
+We work across disciplines and have several research openings for students and fellows at the intersection of epidemiology and environmental change.

 {%
   include link.html